SeockHwa/SeockHwa/README.md

-- 🔭 I’m currently undergraduate student in Ajou university.
+- 🔭 I’m currently the master's course student in Ajou university.

 - 🔭 I’m currently studying in CVPR LAB of Ajou university.